Jeuveau Prescribing Information

 - Medication Guide

-The effects of all botulinum toxin products, including Jeuveau, may spread from the area of injection to produce symptoms consistent with botulinum toxin effects.
+The effects of all botulinum toxin products, including JEUVEAU, may spread from the area of injection to produce symptoms consistent with botulinum toxin effects.
 These symptoms have been reported hours to weeks after injection.
 Swallowing and breathing difficulties can be life threatening and there have been reports of death.
-Jeuveau is not approved for the treatment of spasticity or any conditions other than glabellar lines.
-[See Warnings and Precautions (5.1)]
+JEUVEAU is not approved for the treatment of spasticity or any conditions other than glabellar lines.
+(5.1)

 Indications and Usage for Jeuveau

-Jeuveau is indicated for the temporary improvement in the appearance of moderate to severe glabellar lines associated with corrugator and/or procerus muscle activity in adult patients.
+JEUVEAU is an acetylcholine release inhibitor and a neuromuscular blocking agent indicated for the temporary improvement in the appearance of moderate to severe glabellar lines associated with corrugator and/or procerus muscle activity in adult patients (1)

 Jeuveau Dosage and Administration